MingHsiehLo/Library-Managment-App/README.md

 **App routes/routing:** Some awesome Angular routing features are implemented in this project:
 * An auth-guard service to restrict the access to feature modules for unlogged users.
 * Home page data is prefetched with a resolver service.
-* In the routing module, there are component-less routes that help the lazy-load the application.
+* In the routing module, there are component-less routes that help the lazy-loading of the application.

 ![Application Modules](./img/application-routes.png)